elvus/streamapi/README.md

 StreamAPI is a simple yet powerful FFMPEG-based API that allows you to effortlessly convert your videos into the widely used M3U8 format.
 With easy setup and execution, this tool streamlines the process of adapting your videos for various streaming applications.

+## Requirements

+To run StreamAPI, you need the following software installed on your system:

+- Python 3.6+
+- FFMPEG
+- MongoDB

 ## Getting Started

 Follow these simple steps to get started with StreamAPI: